- Hotel Overview

 Opening time: 6:30AM - 11:30AM and 1:30PM - 6:00PM

-Night market & Pedestrian street: Hue was once the home to the Kings of Vietnam.
-Rich with history and full of beautiful natural landscapes that you don’t want to miss, especially at night.
-As calm as the Perfume River during daytime, in the evening the city is wakening by the shaded lights of the Truong Tien Bridge, the flickering light of candled floating lanterns, the Hue folksongs sung by singers in the beautiful “Áo Dài” rhythmed by the melody of Hue’s traditional music instruments.
-All of this scenery and lively painting is yours to soak in at Hue’s night market just right under Truong Tien Bridge daily from 7PM – 10PM (Nguyen Chi Dieu Street).
+Night market & Pedestrian street: As calm as the Perfume River is during daytime, in the evening the city is wakening by the shaded lights of the Truong Tien Bridge, the flickering lights of floating lanterns on the river, the Hue folksongs sung by singers in the beautiful “Áo Dài” inspired by the melody of Hue’s traditional musical instruments.
+All of these wonderful natural features create a lively picture for your to soak in.
+Open daily from 7PM – 10PM between Truong Tien and Phu Xuan Bridges (on Nguyen Dinh Chieu Street).

 Imperial Feast: To really experience how the Nguyen Dynasty lived and enjoyed feasting at royal banquets, you must try to take part in an Imperial Feast held in the Royal Theatre inside the Imperial city.
 Usually organized for large groups who then nominate an emperor and his wife as the Queen, guests arrive by cyclos and are dressed as mandarins.
 Entering the theatre lined with lotus candles on either side, the guests are then seated in an elaborately decorated dining hall, while royal music is played by a traditional royal band.
 Finally the emperor and his wife enter to sit at the elevated royal table while the mandarins stand and bow.
 In ancient times, the best chefs around the country were conscripted with the goal of attaining culinary perfection.
 Unlike in the West where meals are served by course, the Emperors were served many smaller dishes, sometimes up to 50 dishes at one sitting.
 Today, these are replicated with exquisite presentations and served to guests.
 While the emperors dined, they were entertained by their mandarins with poetry, song and dance.
 This is mirrored for today’s guests with traditional dragon dances and musical performances throughout the evening.